The Hidden Risks of Root Canals: What to Know About Long-Term Health Considerations

 Research indicates that alcohol-based mouthwashes may contribute to dry mouth, altered oral pH, increased risk of dysbiosis, and impaired enamel integrity (17).
 Additionally, frequent use has been associated with reduced nitric oxide production in the oral cavity—a mechanism linked to increased blood pressure and vascular stress (18).

-Supportive, Non-Toxic Oral Care Alternatives
+Non-Toxic Oral Care Alternatives That Support the Oral Microbiome

 Integrative oral hygiene approaches aim to support microbial balance without excessive chemical exposure.
 Common alternatives include: